Ellie Goulding: 2020–2021: Return and Brightest Blue

-On 2020, Goulding came back out of her hiatus and started teasing her next release.
-On 13 March 2020, Goulding released the single "Worry About Me" which was created in-collaboration with Blackbear.
-In a radio interview with Heart the same month, she revealed that the album "kind of comes in two parts", adding that "the first side is something written entirely by me which was fun and I wrote most of it in New York when I was living there a few years back.
-I play the guitar and I play the bass and piano and then I'm singing a lot of vocals.
-It's very classically influenced because I love classical music.
-There's a lot going on, it's a big soundscape and one big film.
-The second half is my kind of alter ego songs."
-On 21 May she released single "Power" and on 30 June single "Slow Grenade" with Lauv.
+On 13 March 2020, Goulding released the single "Worry About Me", in collaboration with the American musician Blackbear.
+In a radio interview with Heart the same month, she revealed that the album "kind of comes in two parts", adding that "the first side is something written entirely by [her] which was fun" and "the second half is [her] kind of alter ego songs."
+On 21 May and 30 June, she released singles "Power" and "Slow Grenade" (with Lauv), respectively.

-Goulding released her fourth studio album, Brightest Blue, on 17 July 2020.
-Originally scheduled for 5 June 2020, the album's release was delayed due to the COVID-19 pandemic.
-The album debuted at the top of the UK Album Chart, becoming Goulding's third album to do so, as well as at No. 2 in Scotland.
-It reached the top 10 in Ireland as well as the top 40 in over ten countries including Australia, Germany and the United States.
+Goulding's fourth studio album, Brightest Blue, was released on 17 July.
+Originally scheduled for June, the album's release was delayed due to the COVID-19 pandemic.
+It debuted at the top of the UK Albums Chart, becoming Goulding's third album to do so, as well as at number 2 in Scotland.
+Brightest Blue also spawned hit single "Hate Me", which set a record for Goulding to have the most charted songs of any British female singer on the Hot 100.
+In support of the album, Goulding performed its accompanying tour, the Brightest Blue Tour, which began on 28 April 2021 at the O_{2} Apollo Manchester and concluded on 12 May at the Olympia Theatre in Dublin, Ireland.

-Goulding announced on an Instagram Q&A that she would be releasing new music which was not part of the Brightest Blue era at the end of January 2021.
-On 21 January, she released a collaboration with electronic duo Silk City, titled "New Love".
-On 30 September, Goulding performed "Anything Could Happen" as part of the opening ceremony for Expo 2020, held in Dubai.
+Goulding announced on an Instagram Q&A that she would be releasing new music, which was not part of the Brightest Blue era, at the end of January 2021.
+That month, she released a collaboration with the British-American superduo Silk City, titled "New Love".
+During an interview with Joe Wicks in July, she described her forthcoming fifth studio album as "a dance record", adding: "It's electronic pop, a dance thing from outer space."
+On 30 September, Goulding performed "Anything Could Happen" as part of the opening ceremony for Expo 2020, held in Dubai, United Arab Emirates.